tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'A needs concept expressing the composition of Policies to satisfy a Use Case.'

 ### Comment

-'Profile in FFDQ is a DQ Needs level concept describing the UseCases that make up some data quality operation such as the behavior of a single actor or workflow producing the relevant assertions.'
+'Profile in FFDQ is a DQ Needs level concept describing the UseCases that make up some data quality operation such as the behavior of a single actor or workflow producing the relevant assertions.
+DQP (u) = {dqp | dqp = mp(u) ⋃ vp(u) ⋃ ip(u), mp ∈ MP , vp ∈ VP , ip ∈ IP ⋀ u ∈ U }'

 ********************